Timepress/r4/README.md

   user: 'server_user_for_deploy'
 ```

+Then you can create new application with r4 new name_of_app
+Custom installations types can be specified in 'installations' directory.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.